Lyen27/Mastermind/README.md

 # Mastermind
-Mastermind game played in the command line written in ruby
+Mastermind game played in the command line written in ruby.
+It utilizes the knuth algorithm for the computer guesses.